ac615223s5/birdhome/collections/_posts/2024-06-06-general-update.markdown

 I also did some decorating and moved the navigation bar to the right.
 Since it's hard to read very long lines of text, all the posts are limited in width.
 On a 4k screen, the post ends up only taking about 30% of the screen width, so all the extra unused space on the side is perfect for adding other elements.

 I installed tailwind css alongside jekyll and alpine to help with my styling.
-I'll call it the chamomile stack, cause during setup I was drinking chamomile tea.
+I'll call it the CHAMOMILE stack, cause during setup I was drinking chamomile tea.
 I'm really liking it so far.
-It's great for websites that don't have user generated content (for that, my preference so far is Vue with a separate backend API).
+It's great for websites that don't have user generated content (for that, my preference so far is Vue with a backend json API).

 ## Web Hosting